vecnathewhisperd0/tea-cli/README.md

   cd tea
   make
   ```
-  Note that GNU Make (gmake on OpenBSD) and Go (golang/The Go Programming Language) are required.
+  Note that GNU Make (gmake on OpenBSD) is required.
   If you want to install the compiled program you have to execute the following command:
   ```sh
   make install